Kim Bowman : Represented Artist

-Bowman's works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Holland Sinfonia, the Sydney Symphony and the Meridian Arts Ensemble New York.
-Reinbert de Leeuw, David Porcelijn, Etienne Siebens, Lucas Vis and Jac van Steen, among others, have conducted his works.
+My works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Dutch Ballet Orchestra, the Sydney Symphony Orchestra, the Meridian Arts Ensemble New York, Sydney Contemporary Orchestra.
+Reinbert de Leeuw, David Porcelijn, Etienne Siebens, Lucas Vis and Jac van Steen, among others, have conducted my works.

-Occasionally his works tend to incorporate other art disciplines, either by collaborating with other artists, or by including theatrical or visual elements and an array of starting points, techniques and disciplines:
+In 2000-2015 I experimented with incorporating other art disciplines, either by collaborating with other artists, or by including theatrical or visual elements and an array of starting points, techniques and disciplines:

-Bowman is also increasingly challenging musicians to broaden their talents.
-As for instance in Syllables to Attitudes, a work for 2 female voices and large ensemble, written in 2012.
-In this work Bowman has broken down language in order to avoid meaning and narrative.
-The conductor plays a metal bucket with pebbles and claps his way on stage and in many ways musicians and singers are strained to go beyond the conventional performance of music by means of expressing themselves in theatrical ways.
+• Syllables to Attitudes (2012), a work for 2 female voices and orchestra, makes use of broken down language in order to avoid meaning and narrative.
+The conductor manages a metal bucket with pebbles and claps his way on stage and in many ways musicians and singers are strained to go beyond the conventional performance of music by means of expressing themselves in theatrical ways.

-In November 2005, Amsterdam Sinfonietta premiered Black Wind with percussion soloist Claire Edwardes and multimedia artist Susan Norrie in s-Hertogenbosch, Gent, Amsterdam, Groningen, and subsequently at the 2006 Adelaide Festival.
-In the same year, The Violin was performed at the XXVIII Foro Internacional de Musica Nueva 'Manuel Enriquez' in Mexico City.
+• In November 2005 Amsterdam Sinfonietta premiered Black Wind with soloist Claire Edwardes and multi media artist Susan Norrie in s-Hertogenbosch, Gent, Amsterdam, Groningen and subsequently in 2006 at the Adelaide Festival.

-The Sydney Morning Herald wrote of the 2005 performance of Alchemia I (19 July 2005): 'It seemed he had put the orchestral repertoire of the 20th century into a washing machine and set it to spin.
+• 'It seemed he had put the orchestral repertoire of the 20th century into a washing machine and set it to spin.
 It suffered from overdense scoring but, like the white wash with that red sock left in, was smattered with colour and insight'.
+(Sydney Morning Herald 19 July 2005)

-The Australian (19 July 2005) wrote: 'The translucent textures he created from the orchestra, even in the loudest fortissimos, were truly remarkable.'
+• 'The translucent textures he created from the orchestra, even in the loudest fortissimos, were truly remarkable.'
 (The Australian 19 July 2005)

-Adelaide Festival review (14 March 2006) about Black Wind: '....the dense scoring of the work, where fragments, threads of theme seem to emerge, then vanish, re-emrging later, but transformed, then vanish again.
-The music, containing many of these tiny thematic elements, constantly twists, turns and evolves creating complex aural patterns rather then conventionally structured music...'
+• '... the dense scoring of the work, where fragments, threads of theme seem to emerge, then vanish, re-emerging later, but transformed, then vanish again.
+The music, containing many of these tiny thematic elements, constantly twists, turns and evolves creating complex aural patterns rather then conventionally structured music...
+(Adelaide Festival review, 14 March 2006)

 ||Black wind : for string orchestra and percussion (2005)||Commissioned by Fonds voor de Scheppende Toonkunst.|